CorDamir/freedom-coders/README.md

 - [Coolors](https://coolors.co/) - used to generate a color palette for the website design
 - [TinyPNG](https://tinypng.com/) - converting and compressing images
 - [FontJoy](https://fontjoy.com/) - used to generate visually appealing font pairings for  the website
+- [Realtime Colors](https://www.realtimecolors.com/?colors=ffffff-230007-A40606-D98324-D7CF07&fonts=Inter-Inter) - used to test colour scheme on a mock website
 - [AmIResponsive?](https://ui.dev/amiresponsive?url=https://tarahwaters.github.io/milestone-project2/) - used to create a mockup of the website